 The Competition Jury

-Three films from the three categories will be awarded.
+Three films from the four categories will be awarded.
 The chiyoko trophy will go to the top films of each category, to the winner of the audiance award and the drawing contests.
-In addition, prizes will be awarded in the total amount of CHF 3,000.

 The selection of winners is up to the jury.
 Prices for special achievements may also be awarded.